emqplus/emqtt-bus/README.md

 Each MQTT bus is physically isolated in a domain, which is identified by the domain ID.

-Create a MQTT bus in domain 1:
+Create an MQTT bus in domain 1:

 ```erlang
 emqtt_bus:open(1).
 emqtt_bus:subscribe(1, "t").
 emqtt_bus:publish(1, "t", "p").
 ```
-Create a MQTT bus in domain 1:
+Create an MQTT bus in domain 2:

 ```erlang
 emqtt_bus:open(2).